fobordo/election-analysis/README.md

         county_votes[county_name] = 0
   ```

-  Outside of the `if` statement but still within the `for` loop, the `county_votes` dictionary was set to increment the number of votes for the current `county_name` by 1 for each row in the `for` loop.
+  Outside of the `if` statement but still within the `for` loop, the `county_votes` dictionary was set to increment the number of votes for the current `county_name` by 1 for each row in the loop.

   ```Python
     # Add a vote to current county's vote count.